Are you interested in a career in rotorcraft? Here are eight helicopter pilot requirements to know before you begin your journey.

 The solution?

 Have you considered looking into whether you qualify for financial assistance?
-Why not take a look here and see if you could be eligible to gain help in covering the cost of your flight training?
+Why not take a look here and see if you could be eligible to gain help in covering the cost of your flight training school?

 Go Prepared

 Learning to fly a helicopter is challenging.
-Not only will you be required to learn all of the theory behind rotary winged aircraft, but you will also have to put that knowledge into practice.
+Not only will you be required to learn all of the theory behind rotary-winged aircraft, but you will also have to put that knowledge into practice with many hours of flight time.

-The good news is that all your hard work will pay off.
-California Aeronautical University offers you a degree as well as a helicopters pilot’s license.
-You can be a fully qualified pilot and an Associate of Science in Aviation Studies in around two years.
+California Aeronautical University offers you a degree as well as a helicopter pilot’s license.
+As part of our Associate of Science in Aviation Studies program, you can earn four certificates and ratings and graduate in around two years.

 Consider a Career Path

-With that license in your hand and a degree, you have a variety of career opportunities.
+With that commercial license in your hand and a degree, you have a variety of career opportunities.

 In what direction will you head next?